 It’s also reported that the Boy Scouts denied the makers of this film permission to use the official name.
 That’s probably wise, considering that Bushwhacked ended up being some sort of demented anti-recruiting video for kid scouting in America.
 Doesn’t mean it isn’t funny as all get out, though.

-Stern is Max, a slob deliverman who accidentally gets wrapped up in a murder-robbery and flees into the mountains to figure out who really did it.
+Stern is Max, a slob deliveryman who accidentally gets wrapped up in a murder-robbery and flees into the mountains to figure out who really did it.
 Or something.
 Desperate to stay hidden, he pretends to be an experienced scoutmaster who takes charge of six high-strung Cub Scouts-but-we-can’t-legally-call-them-that and heads out into the wild.
-One of whom is a girl.
+I must mention that one of these kids is a girl.

 Let me recap this.
 The premise of the movie is that an accused adult murder suspect takes a half-dozen pre-teens out into the woods under false pretenses.
 That’s our starting point.
 That’s the horrifying parental nightmare that serves as a launching pad for laughs.
-Just soak in that for a while.
+Just let that soak in.

 Max is, of course, completely unprepared and unskilled for wilderness survival, nevermind basic babysitting.
 But he can’t quite seem to shake the kids or disavow them of the notion that he’s not some sort of master woodsman.
-He figures he might as well use them for cover as he hikes up a super-dangerous mountain to uncover the real criminal.
+So why not, he figures he might as well use them for cover as he hikes up a super-dangerous mountain to uncover the real criminal.